 Before you talk to your business banker about close-down lending, make sure your record-keeping is accurate and up to date.

 Chaotic or incomplete financial records will not only leave you in the dark about how your business is doing, your banker will be less willing to help tide you over.

 To improve your chances of a successful application and a quick decision by your banker, plan ahead and be organised.
-A good checklist when asking for a business loan is understanding what RightWay Business Partner and ex-banker Shelley Dickson calls the ‘5 Ps’ – the questions a banker must answer to approve your business loan request.
+A good checklist when asking for a business loan is understanding what RightWay Regional Business Manager and ex-banker Shelley Dickson calls the ‘5 Ps’ – the questions a banker must answer to approve your business loan request.

 - Does your request for funding fit the current needs of the business?